Chemists Forge New Bonds In India

+The scientific and cultural feast continued at CSIR's Indian Institute of Chemical Technology in Hyderabad on Jan.
+11-12.
+More than 650 participants registered for this second segment, the turnout "making evident the great enthusiasm and keenness for chemistry in India," said the institute's director, J. S. Yadav.

-"We hope that this meeting will encourage scientific interactions between individual researchers in India and the U.S.," explained K. N. Ganesh of NCL, one of CSIR's 38 national research laboratories.
+"We hope this meeting will encourage scientific interactions between individual researchers in India and the U.S.," added K. N. Ganesh of the National Chemical Laboratory.

 "Enhancing the flow of scientific information and improving prospects for research collaborations, particularly among young people who represent the future of our discipline, are important responsibilities for ACS," explained ACS President E. Ann Nalley in a statement.
-To that end, the meeting featured an Indo-U.S. Science & Technology Forum-funded workshop that brought together early-career scientists from both the U.S. and India.
-Students from India also had the chance to showcase their research during poster sessions.
+To that end, both legs of the meeting featured an Indo-U.S. Science & Technology Forum-funded workshop that brought together early-career scientists from the U.S. and India.
+Students from India also had the chance to showcase their research during poster sessions at the two meeting sites.

 As India's chemical enterprise continues to grow, "this meeting has given us a unique opportunity to forge collaborations between people who think about science in different ways," said speaker Laura Kiessling, professor of chemistry and biochemistry at the University of Wisconsin, Madison, and editor of ACS Chemical Biology.